Applying to McGill Summer Studies

 - Restrictions: Registration restrictions for certain courses are listed in the Calendar—please note them before using Minerva.

-- Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the F.A.Q.
-(Frequently Asked Questions) section and instructions at the Minerva for Students website.
+- Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the instructions in the Minerva for Students and Guests Article.
 If you are still having problems using Minerva, please contact the Minerva Help Line at 514-398-7878.

 Students from outside Canada